 - Adjustment Holes

 In the image above you’ll see that on the driven pulley, there are several components attached to it.
-There is the movable face with cam, that is attached to the fixed cam.
+There is a movable face with a cam, which is attached to the fixed cam.
 The tension between the face and the cam is caused by the red spring in between.
 The end of the spring is set to an adjustment hole numbered with 1.
 The default hole that your spring is set to is 1.